 What is the Federal Housing Administration?

 The Federal Housing Administration, generally known as "FHA", provides mortgage insurance on loans made by FHA-approved lenders throughout the United States and its territories.
-FHA insures mortgages on single family and multifamily homes including manufactured homes and hospitals.
-It is the largest insurer of mortgages in the world, insuring over 47.5 million properties since its inception in 1934.
+FHA insures mortgages on single family homes, multifamily properties, residential care facilities, and hospitals.
+It is one of the largest insurers of mortgages in the world, insuring more than 46 million mortgages since its inception in 1934.

 What is FHA Mortgage Insurance?

 FHA mortgage insurance provides lenders with protection against losses if a property owner defaults on their mortgage.
 The lenders bear less risk because FHA will pay a claim to the lender for the unpaid principal balance of a defaulted mortgage.

 Loans must meet certain requirements established by FHA to qualify for insurance.

 FHA is the only government agency that operates from its self-generated income.
 The Mortgage insurance premiums it collects from borrowers via lenders are used to operate the program.
 FHA provides a huge economic stimulation to the country in the form of home and community development, which trickles down to local communities in the form of jobs, building suppliers, tax bases, schools, and other forms of revenue.

 Congress created the Federal Housing Administration (FHA) in 1934.
 The FHA became a part of the Department of Housing and Urban Development's (HUD) Office of Housing in 1965.